pop123123123/CLI_sentence_mixing/README.md

 ## Tips

 * Only subtitled youtube videos are usable
-* Spaces count as blank phonems.
+* Punctuation symbols count as blank phonems.
 It can be very useful to add pause in your sentences.
 * Do not hesitate to put a lot of Youtube URLs in argument.
 The more the video material, the more choice you will have to form the sentences you want
 * An already downloaded video will not be downloaded again.
 So, do not hesitate then to download long videos to boost accuracy.
 * Advance little by little